 If you're interested in interviewing me or asking me to speak at a conference, etc, please get in touch.

-- Connecting to Host - A (roughly) weekly podcast reviewing videogames from a specifically co-operative or multiplayer point of view.
+- Connecting to Host - A fortnightly podcast reviewing videogames from a specifically co-operative or multiplayer point of view.
 You can get it on iTunes, Overcast, or connectingtohost.com and can follow @CTHCast on Twitter for updates.

-- The Divide - A fortnightly podcast on various geeky topics including films, tv shows, board games, and tech.
+- The Divide - An irregular podcast on various geeky topics including films, tv shows, board games, and tech.
 You can get it on iTunes, Overcast, or thedivide.co.uk and follow @PodcastDivide on Twitter for updates.

 Tools used to build this site